 I can talk to dogs.
 No, seriously, I was a professional animal communicator for fourteen years.
 That experience is probably why I draw so many animals.

-I am partial to tutus and dancing, anything dogs, and I have seen every episode of Project Runway.
+I am partial to tutus and dancing, anything dogs, and I have seen every episode of Project Runway, even the two new seasons.
 Oh, and I have a fairy tent.

-I live in a 1930s house in hot Arizona with a sweet talking dog, a bloodhound toddler dog who steals stuffed animals, my supportive elf husband, and three creative fairy step-children who give me ideas, one of whom expects me to pay him big one day in book royalties.
+I live in hot Arizona with a sweet talking dog, a bloodhound preschooler dog who steals stuffed animals, my supportive elf husband, and three creative fairy step-children who give me ideas, one of whom expects me to pay him big one day in book royalties.